 - Be all-natural;

 - NOT come in plastic packaging.

-- Washing Soda is one of the most common homemade cleaning agents.
+Washing Soda is one of the most common homemade cleaning agents.
 It is made from sodium carbonate, a compound found in nature, and has been used for a variety of cleaning purposes for almost 200 years.
-Ours comes in a cardboard box with no plastic or foil lining.
-The purpose of washing soda is to soften the water and cut through grease and grime.
-It is also an ingredient in our homemade liquid laundry detergent and dish soap!

-- Citric Acid is derived from citrus fruits like lemons and limes.
+Citric Acid is derived from citrus fruits like lemons and limes.
 As an ingredient in dishwashing powder, it helps to break down protein-based food bits.
-Note: You can buy citric acid online, but that would break our plastic rule.
-We were able to source citric acid in bulk at our local health food store!

-- Kosher Salt is salt that contains no iodine.
-We use it in homemade dishwashing powder because the sodium in salt does a great job of dissolving grease and food bits on dishes, as well as removing stains from cutlery.
-Again, you can buy kosher salt online but you can just as easily find it in your grocery store.
-Aim for purchasing in bulk or in a cardboard box to avoid plastic.
+Kosher Salt is salt that contains no iodine.
+We use it in homemade dishwashing powder because the sodium in salt does a great job of dissolving grease and food bits on dishes.
+It is also great at removing stains from cutlery.

-Combined, these four ingredients produce a dishwasher powder that is good at removing stains, cutting through grease, and breaking down bits of food.
-Combined with an effective rinse agent (hint: we use white vinegar in our rinse agent compartment), you have everything you need for effective dishwashing.
+Combined, these four ingredients produce a dishwasher powder that removes stains, cuts through grease, and breaks down bits of food.

 Homemade dishwashing detergent is cheap to make!
 The ingredients are readily available and inexpensive, especially if you buy them in bulk.
 Here’s the breakdown: